ECSHackWeek/impedance.py/docs/source/index.rst

 impedance.py
 =============

-:code:`impedance.py` is a Python module for working with impedance data.
+:code:`impedance.py` is a community-driven Python package for making the analysis of electrochemical impedance spectroscopy (EIS) data easier and more reproducible.

-This project started at the `2018 Electrochemical Society (ECS) Hack Week
-<https://www.electrochem.org/233/hack-week/>`_ and has grown from there.

-Using a `scikit-learn-like API <https://arxiv.org/abs/1309.0238>`_, we hope to make visualizing, fitting, and analyzing impedance spectra more intuitive and reproducible.
+The package currently provides several useful features commonly used in the typical impedance analysis workflow:

+- **data ingestion**: functions for importing data from a variety of instruments and file types
+- **data validation**: easy-to-use methods for checking measurement validity
+- **model fitting**: a simple and powerful interface for quickly fitting models to analyze data
+- **model selection**: parameter error estimates and model confidence bounds
+- **visualization**: interactive and publication-ready Nyquist and Bode plots

 .. note::
-  :code:`impedance.py` is currently in a beta phase and new features are rapidly being added.
+  🎉This project started at the `2018 Electrochemical Society (ECS) Hack Week
+  <https://www.electrochem.org/233/hack-week/>`_ and has grown from there. 🎉

 If you have a feature request or find a bug, please feel free to `file an issue <https://github.com/ECSHackWeek/impedance.py/issues>`_ or, better yet, make the code improvements and `submit a pull request
 <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`_!
 The goal is to build an open-source tool that the entire impedance community can improve and use!